nai-z/kyrox/README.md

 # KYROX AI

-**Your AI.
-Your Machine.
-Your Rules.**
+**your very own ai. w isnt it**

-Kyrox AI runs entirely on your computer.
-No cloud.
-No subscriptions.
-No one reading your conversations.
+Kyrox AI runs entirely on your computer :3

 ---